NateKorth/GWASTutorial/README.md

 R
 >install.packages("sommer")
 ```
-Use the R script: CalculateBLUPs.R to calculate BLUPs for the phenotypes
+Use the R script: CalculateBLUEs.R to calculate BLUEs for the phenotypes

+Once you have your BLUEs we'll need to make sure the Lines in the phenotype file match those in the genotype file